umbertocicciaa/easy-mlops/docs/getting-started.md

 # Quick Start

-This guide walks through installing Easy MLOps, preparing a dataset, and running the end-to-end pipeline locally.
+This guide walks through installing Make MLOps Easy, preparing a dataset, and running the end-to-end pipeline locally.

 ## Prerequisites